This vacancy has now closed.

 - Your CV.

-- A short covering letter explaining why you would be a good fit for the role and the organisation, and links to 2-3 writing examples.
-(If you don’t have any, please write a short article in Carbon Brief style on a topic of your choice).
+- A covering letter explaining why you would be a good fit for the role and the organisation, including examples of your work with data.

-Please state “Food, land and nature journalist application – Carbon Brief” in the email subject header.
+Please state “Data scientist application – Carbon Brief” in the email subject header.

-Carbon Brief is committed to encouraging equity, diversity and inclusion among our workforce.
+Carbon Brief is committed to encouraging equality, diversity and inclusion among our workforce.
 Our aim is to be truly representative of all sections of society and for each employee to feel respected and able to give their best.
-We strongly encourage applications from those who feel underrepresented in climate journalism, including ethnic and social minorities and reporters from the global south.
+We strongly encourage applications from those who feel underrepresented in climate journalism, including ethnic and social minorities.

 About Carbon Brief

-Carbon Brief produces award-winning journalism covering the latest developments in climate science, climate policy and energy policy.
-We specialise in clear, evidence-based articles and data visualisations to help improve the understanding of climate change, both in terms of the science and the policy response.
-We publish a wide range of content, including Q&As, in-depth analysis, profiles, interviews, interactives, infographics and maps, as well as newsletters summarising the latest news, research and policy developments.
+Carbon Brief specialises in clear, evidence-based articles and data visualisations to help improve the understanding of climate change, both in terms of the science and the policy response.
+We publish a wide range of content, including Q&As, in-depth reporting, analysis, interviews, newsletters, interactives and maps.
+Our audience is global and diverse, but our content particularly serves policymakers, journalists, NGOs and academics.
 We are proud of the reach and engagement we have with our audiences, who value our rigorous and authoritative brand of ‘explainer journalism’.
-Our audience is global and diverse, but we particularly serve policymakers, journalists, NGOs and academics.